JRThurman01/jrthurman01.github.io/_posts/2019-3-3-Naive_Dickens.md

 ---
 layout: post
-title: Naive Bayes for high dimension classifiers - and what I learnt about sparse matrices
+title: Language models with Naive Bayes
 ---

-## Creating a language model with Naive Bayes
 The model described below is a toy project aimed at describing how a Naive Bayes model works.
 It was initially made as part of a short presentation to a non-technical audience.

 ### What is Naive Bayes